 In October 2015 the French Prime Minister Manuel Valls launched the national cyber security strategy.

-The national strategy is built upon 5 strategic objectives:
+The strategy is built upon 5 strategic objectives:

 Obj.1 - Fundamental interests, defence and security of State information systems and critical infrastructures, major cybersecurity crisis.
 This includes reinforcing the security of its critical networks and resilience in case of a major cyberattack by expanding co-operation with private stakeholders at national and international levels.
 No specific sectors are cited but the strategy pays special attention to 5G.